wongjt22/tp-fa22-frontend/README.md

 You will need to also map the API values you get to create a list of previous winners in the Victors page that, when expanded, shows a short description.

+Note: this API was rate limited.
+We will be releasing an update soon.

 ## Submission

 **Congratulations!** To submit your project, please make sure your project is in a GitHub repo that is set to private.
 You will be submitting your code on [Gradescope](https://www.gradescope.com/).
 If you do not have a Gradescope account, please create one.
 If you are unable to create one, please email us